twolfson/nightlife/cities/california_san-francisco.md

 - $10 for mixed drink (but it is damn good)
 - Don't let the name/owners fool you.
 There is nothing offensive here.

+## Balancoire
+- Medium size dance floor
+- Plenty of room to dance (Thursday night)
+- Went for an electric swing event

 ## Beauty Lounge
 - Crowded with no room to dance
 - Cover usually includes drink ticket